ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 Storage that was provisioned in these data centers before the release of this feature, during **April 2017 - December 14, 2017**, can be increased to 10 times its original size and no more.
 Storage that was provisioned after **December 14, 2017** can be increased up to 12 TB.

 Existing size limitations for {{site.data.keyword.blockstorageshort}} that was provisioned with Endurance still apply (up to 4 TB for 10 IOPS tier and up to 12 TB for all other tiers).

-## Identifying eligible storage

-Storage that was provisioned with enhanced capabilities is always encrypted-at-rest.
-You can easily tell that your storage is eligible if it has a "lock" icon next to it in the {{site.data.keyword.slportal}}.

 ## Resizing storage